-They also maintain the Heritage Environment Record (HER) for Aberdeen City.
+They also maintain the Historic Environment Record (HER) for Aberdeen City.
 The HER database is updated regularly with all new discoveries.
 You can search the summary version online:

 A scheduled monument is a nationally important archaeological site or historic building, given protection against unauthorised change.